 | Space | O(1) | Only a constant amount of extra memory is used (the key variable and loop counters). |

 Adaptive: Yes.
 The running time depends on how "sorted" the input already is.
 If the input has very few inversions (pairs of elements that are out of order), Insertion Sort runs close to O(n).
-This adaptive property is what makes it so valuable for nearly sorted data.
+This adaptive property is what makes it valuable for nearly sorted data.

 | Scenario | Approximate Comparisons |